We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - permanent sterilization

-A person interested in using hormonal methods of birth control may need to see a doctor or healthcare provider before they can get a prescription for their birth control.
+Anyone interested in hormonal methods of birth control may need to make an appointment with a healthcare professional for a prescription.

 According to the